 Where should you shop?

 In between sightseeing, try and find some time to pick up some souvenirs.
-Here are a few popular areas to get some shopping in.
+Here are a few popular areas to get some of the best shopping in New York.

 - Woodbury Common Premium Outlets